Test-Optional Admissions: Conclusion

 Our model assumes that a college admits any student that provides it a utility above some fixed threshold, normalized to zero.
-This abstracts away from ``capacity constraints'': if a college accepts more applicants of one type, it may mechanically have to accept less applicants of other types.
+Modulo the caveat in \autoref{fn:capacity}, this abstracts away from capacity constraints: if a college accepts more applicants of one type, it may mechanically have to accept less applicants of other types.

-Incorporating a capacity constraint would complicate the analysis because in our model the number of students the college admits need not be the same under test optional as test mandatory.
-It could be that in our model going test optional benefits students of one group without affecting students in another group (e.g., this happens under flexible imputation if the college is less selective than society for the former group but equally selective for the latter group).
-But with a capacity constraint, if students from one group benefit from test optional, then students from some other group will necessarily be harmed.
+Incorporating a capacity constraint would not, we believe, fundamentally change the point that test optional can be used to combat social pressure.
+But the analysis would be more complicated, because unlike in our model the college would have to maintain the same number of students under test optional as under test mandatory.
+Consequently, if students from one group benefit from test optional, then students from some other group would necessarily be harmed.
 This externality could raise important equity concerns in practice.

+Our formulation also abstracts from the college's or society's preferences for one student depending on the admission outcome of another.
+In that sense, payoffs are additively separable across students.
+This omits considerations such as class balance or diversity (on legally-permissible dimensions).